containers/bootc/docs/src/relationships.md

 In other words, if you configure `podman` to pull images from your local mirror registry, then `bootc` will automatically honor that as well.

 The simple way to say it is: A goal of `bootc` is to be the bootable-container analogue for `podman`, which runs application containers.
 Everywhere one might run `podman`, one could also consider using `bootc`.

+## Relationship with Image Builder (osbuild)

+There is a new [bootc-image-builder](https://github.com/osbuild/bootc-image-builder) project that is dedicated to the intersection of these two!

 ## Relationship with Kubernetes